All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

 \subsection{Comparison to GPU}

-\textbf{Baselines and methodology: }Since GPUs are widely used for DNN applications, we compare the performance and energy efficiency of the training process with a high-end GPU device, i.e., NVIDIA RTX 3090~\cite{nvidia_Rtx}.
-We trained representative five CNN models, which are AlexNet~\cite{alexnet}, VGG16~\cite{vggnet}, ResNet-18~\cite{resnet}, MobileNet V1~\cite{mobilenet_v1}, and DenseNet-121~\cite{densenet}, with a batch size of 128 for the ImageNet dataset~\cite{imagenet}.
-The models are trained with mixed precision presented in~\cite{mixed_training}.
-To extract the power consumption of each DNN benchmark, we constructed our experimental environment using the NVIDIA Apex extension’s Automatic Mixed Precision (AMP) tool~\cite{nvidia_amp}.
-In addition, the execution time for a single training iteration is measured by a built-in function in Python.
-Since the GPU device is designed with 8nm technology, we scale the All-rounder accelerator to the technology node.
+\textbf{Baselines and methodology: }Thanks to the widespread use of GPUs for AI applications, we compared the performance and energy efficiency of the training process with a high-end GPU device, i.e., NVIDIA RTX 3090~\cite{nvidia_Rtx}.
+We trained five representative CNN models, which are AlexNet~\cite{alexnet}, VGG16~\cite{vggnet}, ResNet-18~\cite{resnet}, MobileNetV1~\cite{mobilenet_v1}, and DenseNet-121~\cite{densenet}, using a batch size of 128 on the ImageNet dataset~\cite{imagenet}.
+The models were trained using mixed precision on the GPU device as described in~\cite{mixed_training}.
+To measure the power consumption of each AI benchmark, we set up our experimental environment with the automatic mixed precision (AMP) tool from NVIDIA's Apex extension~\cite{nvidia_amp}.
+Additionally, the execution time for a single training iteration was recorded using a built-in Python function.
+Given that the GPU device is fabricated using 8nm technology, we scaled the reported values of the All-rounder to align with this technology node for a fair comparison, based on the methodology in~\cite{scaling_factor}.
+We compare the performance and energy efficiency of the GPU device with the All-rounder accelerator, which trains the AI benchmarks using bfloat16.

-\textbf{Comparisons of performance and energy efficiency: } We compare the high-end GPU card with the All-rounder accelerator trained with bfloat16.
-Table~\ref{tab:gpu_comp} summarizes the experimental results.
-Since the GPU card has 20,992 FP16 multipliers and a high operating speed (i.e., 1.8GHz), the all-rounder accelerator has 2.30$\times$ lower performance on average than the GPU card.
-However, due to the huge power consumption of the GPU, our accelerator has 81.4$\times$ improved energy efficiency on average.
+\textbf{Performance and energy efficiency: }Table~\ref{tab:gpu_comp} presents a summary of the experimental results.
+Since the GPU card is equipped with 20,992 FP16 multipliers and operates at a higher clock frequency (i.e., 1.8 GHz)~\cite{nvidia_Rtx}, the All-rounder accelerator shows 2.30$\times$ lower performance on average compared to the GPU.
+However, due to its significantly lower power consumption, the All-rounder accelerator realizes an improvement in energy efficiency by 81.4$\times$ on average.